therealjpn/Async-and-Promise-Js/README.md

 # Async-and-Promise-Js
-Just a practice got Async and promise
+Just a practice on Async and promise js